-Sophomore Year (LIBA 271 & 272)
+Junior Year (LIBA 371 & 374)

-The Mathematics strand of DRBU's Bachelor of Arts in Liberal Arts program comprises of three consecutive semesters, beginning in the sophomore year, of two two-hour class sessions per week.
+The Mathematics strand of DRBU's Bachelor of Arts in Liberal Arts program comprises of two consecutive semesters in the junior year.
 Students will begin the first semester with "A point is that which has no part" from Euclid's Elements and proceed to work through much of the thirteen books of this Greek classic on geometry.
 The second semester follows the transition from algebra to geometry through the study of Conics by Apollonius and Geometry by Descartes.
 Students learn to leverage their skills in geometry to further develop their understanding of the fundamental properties of curves generated from cutting an oblique circular cone.
 This study provides the tools for understanding Descartes' algebraic description of geometry and lays the foundation for modern mathematics in general and calculus in particular.

-A second transition takes place in the final semester of mathematics: from figures and spaces to motions and changes.
-This last semester is mostly devoted to reading Newton's Principia Mathematica.
+A second transition takes place from figures and spaces to motions and changes.
+The second portion of the semester is devoted to reading Newton's Principia Mathematica.
 Attention is focused on sections of the Principia devoted to Newton's construction of calculus using geometric methods.
 Readings from the Principia are supplemented with writings from Taylor, Euler, and Leibniz.
 Here, students are introduced to calculus from both geometrical and analytical approaches.
 They also develop skills in applying some simple calculus techniques.
-Year two concludes with the reading of Dedekind's writings on numbers theory, an area that allows students to reflect on the nature of numbers and their structural and symbolic significance in the contemporary world.
+The year concludes with the reading of Dedekind's writings on numbers theory, an area that allows students to reflect on the nature of numbers and their structural and symbolic significance in the contemporary world.